seanmarcia/pythonforgood.org/sponsors.md

 ### Sponsors

-We're very proud to be organizing the Code for Good conference.
+We're very proud to be organizing the Python for Good conference.
 This conference, to our knowledge, is the first and currently only conference of this kind for the Python programming language ever.
 We are bringing together Pythonistas to learn, teach, and work on civic and open source projects.

 ###### Why Sponsor?